 (If you need to contact me, my email is firstname.lastname@example.org.
 I promise I'll get back to you soon.)

-My new book is the story of three men, George Wallace, Klan leader Robert Shelton and Dees.
+I just finished my latest book tentatively called The Darkest Valley.
+It's the story of three men, George Wallace, Klan leader Robert Shelton and civil rights lawyer Morris Dees.
 They all knew each other from the time they were young men.
 The book focuses on the 1981 lynching of Michael Donald in Mobile, Alabama by Klansmen and Dees' successful suit that destroyed the United Klans of America.
-I should be finished by the end of the year.

 Praise for The Price of Justice